Cognitive Training for Mild Cognitive Impairment

 The trial does not specify if you need to stop taking your current medications.
 However, if you are taking medications typically prescribed for dementia, like Namenda or Aricept, your dose must have been stable for at least 30 days before joining the study.

-Is cognitive training safe for people with mild cognitive impairment?
+What prior data suggests that these cognitive training exercises are safe for older adults with mild cognitive impairment?

 Jerri Edwards, PhD